livewire/livewire/docs/actions.md

 ## Applying middleware

-By default, Livewire re-applies authentication and authorization middleware on subsequent requests applied on the initial page load request.
+By default, Livewire re-applies authentication and authorization related middleware on subsequent requests if those middleware were applied on the initial page load request.

-For example, if your component is loaded inside a route with the "auth" middleware and a user's session ends, when the user triggers an action, the "auth" middleware will be re-applied, and the user will receive an error.
+For example, imagine your component is loaded inside a route that is assigned the `auth` middleware and a user's session ends.
+When the user triggers another action, the `auth` middleware will be re-applied and the user will receive an error.

-If there are specific middleware that you'd like to apply to a specific action, you can do so with the `#[Middleware]` attribute.
-For example, if we wanted to apply a `LogPostCreation` middleware to an action, we could do it like so:
+If there are specific middleware that you would like to apply to a specific action, you may do so with the `#[Middleware]` attribute.
+For example, we could apply a `LogPostCreation` middleware to an action that creates posts:

 ```php
 <?php